mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 To build with [Carthage](https://github.com/Carthage/Carthage), create a Cartfile in your project root and add a reference to **SKTiled** (be sure to check the current version number):

-    github "mfessenden/SKTiled" ~> 1.22
+    github "mfessenden/SKTiled" ~> 1.30b1

 Close the file and run Carthage from the terminal to build the framework(s):

     carthage update

-To build for a specific platform, use the `platform` argument in your build command:
+To build for a specific platform, use the `--platform` argument in your build command:

     carthage update --platform iOS